AlienAuthor2054/Chemistry-Sandbox/FEATURES.md

 # Feature List

-Features and planned future features are listed below, in no particular order.
+Features and **possible** future features are listed below, in no particular order.
 This list also functions somewhat like a roadmap.

 For the most part, this list concerns what users would see, not what the codebase has.
 For example:
 - There is no mention of reduction or oxidation in the codebase, yet redox reactions are possible.
 - Activation energy is counted in the codebase, yet that code has no effect so far.

-This list is non-exhaustive and subject to change- planned future features may be added or removed as I think about them.
+This list is non-exhaustive and subject to change- **possible** future features may be added or removed as I think about them.

 However, any chemistry-related feature not listed here is likely too advanced for the scope of this project.